 “Those who work in the gig economy are making money but missing out on other standard benefits of having jobs: health care primarily but also paid sick leave and worker’s compensation,” she tells Here & Now’s Robin Young.
 “It’s essentially the Tinder economy.
 When a temp worker is done with his or her shift, the boss swipes left and claims to have no further obligation.”

-Excusing companies form any liability is worrisome in an industry that ranks among the most dangerous in America.
+Excusing companies of any liability is worrisome in an industry that ranks among the most dangerous in America.
 Taxi drivers are killed on the job at a rate five times higher than the average U.S. worker, according to the National Employment Law Project.
 In fact, transportation accidents accounted for nearly half of on-the-job deaths across all industries, according to a 2015 Bureau of Labor Statistics report.

 Young workers are especially vulnerable since they are attracted to the flexibility of the gig economy, Martinez explains.